tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Week 1/notes.md

 2. `Rule of inclusion (Set-Builder Method)`

-- You describe the property or rule that all elements of the set satisfy, instead if listing them individually.
+- You describe the property or rule that all elements of the set satisfy, instead of listing them individually.
 - Usually written using a vertical bar | or colon : meaning "such that".

 Example: